How to Use Auction Analytics to Improve Fundraising

 How to Track Metrics Year-to-Year and Across Events

 The easiest way to store fundraising data is with fundraising software.
-Many tools help with data collection, but most fall short on comparing year-to-year stats—and that's where you learn the most about what to improve.
+Many tools help with data collection, but most fall short on comparing year-to-year stats, and that's where you learn the most about what to improve.

 To track these metrics across multiple events, host your events through CharityAuctions and use the Auction History feature.
-It keeps a thorough record of every event and compares performance across all past fundraising events—not just auctions.
+It keeps a thorough record of every event and compares performance across all past fundraising events, not just auctions.
+Organizations using Auction History have seen a 32% increase in fundraising because tracking performance across events shows what's working and what's not, instead of a single snapshot that leaves you guessing.
+Explore analytics and reporting features to understand how multi-event comparison works.

 1. Review Your Financial Efficiency